 If you’ve chosen the self-hosted option, the next step is to decide where you will install WordPress on your domain.

 Use the chart below to help you decide …

 (Where will you install WordPress?)

 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

-Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subdirectory of the domain.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subdirectory, then refer to this tutorial: Subdomains, addon domains, and domain name aliases
+Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a domain subdirectory.
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subdirectory, then refer to this tutorial: Subdomains, addon domains, and parked domains

-c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to install WordPress on an entirely different domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:
+c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to set up your WordPress site or blog on an entirely different domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:

 - www.mydomainname.com – sends visitors to your existing website.

 - www.myotherdomain.com – sends visitors to your WordPress site.

 Once you have decided where to install WordPress, the next step is to create a Google Account.